-Bill Ballester, author of the upcoming nonfiction book The Nine Principles of Winning Teams provided this review of former literary agent Mark Malatesta.
+Bill Ballester, author of the nonfiction book The Nine Principles of Winning Teams, published by Post Hill Press, distributed by Simon & Schuster, provided this review of former literary agent Mark Malatesta.
 Bill worked with Mark to develop his book and improve his pitch materials (query letter and book proposal), resulting in representation with a successful literary agent.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Bill.

 Mark Malatesta Review by Bill Ballester